Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Dense Hebbian neural networks in the unsupervised setting

 In our analytical investigation we leverage the asymptotic limit for the system size $N$, which shall be performed retaining the network load $\alpha_{b}$ finite, as specified by the following \begin{definition} In the thermodynamic limit $N \to \infty$, the load is defined as

-with $b \leq P-1$\footnote{The case $b>P-1$ is known to lead to a black-out scenario \cite{Baldi,Bovier} not useful for computational purposes and shall be neglected here.}. \begin{itemize} \item The case $b < P-1$ is called {\em low-load regime} and, as we will deepen, in this regime the network can perform ultra-tolerance against noise. \item The case $b = P-1$ is called {\em high-load regime} and, as we will deepen, in this regime the network can perform ultra-storage of archetypes. \end{itemize}
+with $b \leq P-1$\footnote{The case $b>P-1$ is known to lead to a black-out scenario \cite{Baldi,Bovier} not useful for computational purposes and shall be neglected here.}.
+We then distinguish between the so-called {\em high-load regime}, corresponding to $b = P-1$, namely to an amount of storable patterns that scales with the networks size as $N^{P-1}$, and a so-called {\em low-load regime} corresponding to $b < P-1$.
+As we will deepen, the resulting slower scaling for the amount of storable patterns allows for mitigating the effects of possible additive noise affecting synaptic strengths (see Sec. \ref{sec:ultra-noise}).